jameshfisher/jameshfisher.com/_posts/2017-08-10-dns-tracing.md

 ---
 title: How to trace a DNS lookup
 tags: []
+summary: >-
+  Tracing a DNS lookup for `ws-mt1.pusher.com` using `dig +trace` reveals the iterative process of resolving the domain name, starting from the root name servers and following referrals to the top-level domain and authoritative name servers.
 ---

 We want to find an IP address for `ws-mt1.pusher.com`.